abitofhelp/servicelib/README.md

 - **Reliability**: Built-in error handling and recovery mechanisms
 - **Observability**: Integrated logging, metrics, and tracing

+**Note: The Family-Service repository implements a GraphQL service using servicelib.
+This serves as an excellent illustration of servicelib's capabilities and potential.**

 ## Documentation

 For comprehensive documentation, please see the following resources: